 Consumer spending and confidence remain under pressure, despite a recent improvement in real household earnings.
-Political and economic uncertainty are also contributing to the subdued conditions in the wider housing market as potential buyers have been cautious of committing to major purchases.
+Political and economic uncertainty have also contributed to the subdued conditions in the wider housing market as potential buyers have been cautious of committing to major purchases.
+Now the election is over, a more settled outlook could lead to an increase in confidence.